unitaryfund/mitiq/docs/source/guide/lre-3-options.md

 ```

-Similarly, specify your non-default folding method using the parameter `folding_method` in {func}`.execute_with_lre`.

 ## Chunking a circuit into fewer layers

-When you have a large circuit, the size of the sample matrix increases as the number of monomial terms scale polynomially which increases the sampling cost.
-In such a case, a circuit of 100 layers could be chunked into 4 layers such that for `degree = 2` and
+When you have a large circuit, the size of the sample matrix increases as the number of monomial terms scale polynomially.
+The size of the sample matrix influences sampling cost.
+In such a case, a circuit of 100 layers could be grouped into 4 chunks where each chunk consists of multiple collated layers.
+The noise scaling function {func}`.multivariate_layer_scaling`
-`fold_multiplier = 2`, only 15 noise-scaled circuits are created.
-In thiscase, the sample matrix remains at dimension $15 \times 15$.
+treats each chunk as a layer to be scaled when the parameter `num_chunks` is used.
+Thus, for the 100 layer circuit grouped into 4 chunks with `degree = 2` and `fold_multiplier = 2`, only 15 noise-scaled circuits are created i.e. sample matrix is reduced to dimension $15 \times 15$.

 ```{caution}